+Compliance risk is the potential damage businesses face when they fail to comply with industry standards, laws, and regulations.
 The bank has adopted the Compliance Risk Management Framework based on compliance risk management plans in which all statutory/regulatory requirements that impact the bank's business and the resultant controls are documented.
-The controls for each department ensure that the bank complies with the requirements.
+The controls for each segment or function enable the bank to comply with the requirements.
 Although the Board has the ultimate responsibility for the management of compliance risks, this approach ensures that officers at each and every level of the bank are aware of their responsibilities in managing compliance risks and take responsibility and accountability for all compliance risks that fall within their functional areas.
-The bank has adopted zero tolerance for statutory and regulatory breaches and proactively manages compliance, therefore no capital is held for compliance risks.
+The bank has adopted zero tolerance for statutory and regulatory breaches and proactively manages compliance.